akash-patel/BetweenTheLines/README.md

 -Create a mobile application with capabilities similar to the website

 -Work on creating a database with a foreign key along with better database organization

+-Graphics

+-Making website more user friendly and easier to navigate; reduce the number of clicks necessary to achieve a task

+-Developing an admin portal to allow for adminstrators to view all reservations and modify/add reservations